Carnot rectifiability and Alberti representations: Introduction

-In this paper a {\em metric measure space} $(X,d,\mu)$ is a triple of a complete and separable metric space $(X,d)$ endowed with a Radon measure $\mu$.
-The ambition of this paper is to lay the foundations of the theory of Lipschitz differentiability spaces using Carnot groups as models.

-We introduce and study the following definition, which is the analogue, in the realm of Carnot groups, of the definition of Lipschitz differentiability spaces, see \cite{CheegerGAFA, Keith}, modelled on Pansu differentiability theorem for Lipschitz maps between Carnot groups \cite{Pansu}.
-We first give the notion of Lipschitz chart.
+In this paper, a {\em metric measure space} $(X,d,\mu)$ is a triple of a complete and separable metric space $(X,d)$ endowed with a Radon measure $\mu$.
+In order to state our main result, we need to introduce some notation.
+First, we define the analog, in the realm of Carnot groups, of the definition of Lipschitz differentiability spaces, see \cite{CheegerGAFA, Keith}, modeled on Pansu differentiability theorem for Lipschitz maps between Carnot groups \cite{Pansu}.

 \begin{definizione}[Lipschitz chart] Let $\mathbb G,\mathbb H$ be Carnot groups.
 Let $(X,d,\mu)$ be a metric measure space.
-Let $U\subset X$ be a Borel set, and let $\varphi:X\to\mathbb G$ be a Lipschitz function.
+Let $U\subset X$ be a Borel set, and let $\varphi: X\to\mathbb G$ be a Lipschitz function.

 We say that $(U,\varphi)$ is a \textit{Lipschitz chart with target $\mathbb G$ for $\mathbb H$-valued maps}, or simply \textit{chart}, when the following holds.
 Every Lipschitz function $f:X\to\mathbb H$ is {\em differentiable} $\mu$-almost everywhere in $(U,\varphi)$; i.e., for $\mu$-almost every $x_0\in U$ there exists a unique homogeneous homomorphism $Df(x_0):\mathbb G\to\mathbb H$ such that